shakeyourbunny/itch-downloader/README.md

 - currently, there is no blacklist for not downloading stuff.
 - currently, non-games (PDFs, art assets or similar things are not downloaded)

+## honorable mention

+This script was originally based https://github.com/K3VRAL/Itch.io-Bundle-Downloader but there is no code from it left.